Polished Fushun amber piece with perfectly preserved midge insect.

 • Optical Traits:

-• Refractive Index: 1.54 (similar to glass but warmer luster).
+• Refractive Index: 1.54 (similar to glass, but with a warmer luster).

 • Unique Features:

-• Inclusions: Preserved insects/bubbles (called “虫珀” Chóng pò).
+• Inclusions: Preserved insects or gas bubbles (called “虫珀” Chóng pò).

 Color Varieties & Value